From Geneva to Mont Blanc: 3 Best Ways to Get There

 On This Page:

-1. From Geneva to Mont Blanc by Tour
+1. From Geneva to Mont Blanc by Bus

-To make the most of your visit to the famous mountain, a Chamonix and Mont Blanc Day Trip from Geneva tour is the best choice.
+If you are interested in a sightseeing visit to the famous mountain, a Chamonix and Mont Blanc Day Trip from Geneva tour is your best choice.
 This 10-hour tour gives you a chance to experience the best of the area without having to worry about timetables and transportation — plus you'll have access to skip-the-line tickets, so you don't waste time waiting in line to access the most popular sights.

-The tour departs from the Geneva Bus Station at 8:30am, where an air-conditioned vehicle with a professional guide will meet you and give you a quick introduction to the area and its natural wonders while you board and get ready to depart.
+The tour departs at 8:30am from the Geneva Bus Station, where an air-conditioned vehicle with a professional guide will meet you and give you a quick introduction to the area and its natural wonders while you board and get ready to depart.

 Your tour guide will quickly walk you to see the Statue of Balmat and Saussure, two of the first three people to climb Mont Blanc in the 18th century.
 Next, you'll stop by the statue of doctor Michel Gabriel Paccard, Mont Blanc's first-ever summiteer.